 With cash interest rates pitiful, we believe investors will want to put some of that money to work and it will flow into bonds and equities.
 With central banks continuing to absorb government debt we believe many investors will continue to treat higher quality investment grade corporate bonds as “new sovereigns”, offering higher yields for an acceptable level of additional capital risk.

 Questions are rightly being asked about the effectiveness of government bonds as a hedge for equity risk.
 This has become more valid as the prospect for an offsetting rise in bond prices diminishes when yields have little room to fall further.
-Bonds still offer relative capital stability, however, and at lower maturities where duration risk (sensitivity to changes in interest rates) is smaller should continue to offer income without excessive capital volatility.
+Bonds still offer relative capital stability, however, and at lower maturities where duration risk is smaller should continue to offer income without excessive capital volatility.

 Exhibit 4: Year-on-year change in money supply and velocity of money